GenderSci Lab Affiliates

 Lead for Quantitative Methods & Collaboration (she/her)

-Tamara Rushovich is a PhD student studying social epidemiology in the Population Health Sciences program at Harvard University.
+Tamara Rushovich is a postdoctoral fellow at the Urban Health Collaborative at Drexel University.
+She received her PhD studying social epidemiology in the Population Health Sciences program at Harvard University in May 2024.
 She is interested in using theory and methods from epidemiology, sociology, and feminist and queer studies to understand how structural factors such as racism, sexism, and heterosexism influence health.
 Prior to starting at Harvard, she worked as an epidemiologist at the Chicago Department of Public Health.
 She received her BA and MPH from the University of Michigan in Sociology and Epidemiology respectively.

 Lab Members